Back to the Freedom Index

 Question: How do the Gun Rights and Drug Rights Indices treat countries with a restrictive law governing issue X, but with very low or non-existent enforcement of that law?

-Answer: We rank countries with restrictive, but ignored, laws on the books slightly lower than countries without such laws.
+Answer: We rank countries with restrictive, but ignored, laws on the books lower than countries without such laws.
 However, such disparities do bring up a difficult question, and one which we frequently grapple with.
-In a world of perfect data availability, we would be able to take day-to-day enforcement trends into account and factor them perfectly into the index score for a country.
-However, this presents a variety of real-world challengs.
+In a world of perfect data availability, we would be able to take day-to-day enforcement trends into account and factor them perfectly into the index score for a given country.
+However, this presents a variety of real-world challenges.

 Question: How do the Gun and Drug Rights Indices assess countries operating under federalist systems (e.g., the EU, the USA, etc.)

-One possible approach might be to only quantify the laws of the federal government.
+One possible approach might be to quantify only the laws of the federal government.
 However, the resulting index score would be misleading; the country's index would indicate that it was one of the most free countries in the world with regard to gun ownership rights, and yet a person who moved there would be unable to realize anything close to this chimeric freedom score.

 Reminder: All contents of this site, including translations, are automatically copyrighted by virtue of the Berne Convention for the Protection of Literary and Artistic Works.
 Fair use exceptions do apply to the Freedom Index, and scholastic dissemination is encouraged!